SandeepGarikapati/ai-interview-coach/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Usage

+1. Fill the required details like tech stack, Experience etc and click on start Interview.
+![Image stating how to enter the tech details]

+2. Check the Tech details and Enable the Webcam and Microphone to start the Interview.
+![Image stating how to enable webcam and microphone]

+3. Answer the Five Questions displayed to get the feedback.
+![image stating how to answer the interview]

+4. Checkout the feedback displayed by the ai which indicated detailed analysis of the answer during the Interview.
+![image stating the feedback of the interview]

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.